On this page:

 Over the course of three decades, the railway network in Kenya deteriorated due to a lack of maintenance.
 In November 2006, The Rift Valley Railways (RVR) Consortium took over the operations of railways in both Kenya and Uganda under a 25-year concession, but failed to improve the situation, largely due to corrupt management.
 The Uganda Railways Corporation issued a notice of default to RVR in 2016 and the Kenya Railways Corporation terminated the concession the following year.
 2017 was also the year when the World Bank unveiled that a 22 million USD loan that RVR had been granted to buy refurbished locomotives had been diverted into a shell company controlled by RVR executives.

 The maintenance of the railroad has been made even hard by the rapid devaluation of the KES, The Kenyan shilling.
 This has made it harder to borrow money and repay loans in USD.
 Even more so due to the corrupt management.
 The rapid devaluation of the KES (and high volatility) of the KES has made the currency popular among FOREX day traders looking for currency pairs that allow them to make large short term profits.
+Read more about Forex Trading in Kenya.

 China – Kenya cooperation